bforte/Functoid/README.md

-There's no reason to give a formal definition for the [lambda calculus][LC-wiki] here, instead I will showcase some of the internal definitions that `lambdoid` uses and how they can be used to do arithmetic.
+There's no reason to give a formal definition for the [lambda calculus][LC-wiki] here, instead I will showcase some of the internal definitions that `functoid` uses and how they can be used to do arithmetic.
 If you're not familiar with DeBruijn notation, you should probably check it out (for example [here][DB-wiki]) because this explanation will make use of it.

-Internally `lambdoid` has no types to represent booleans, numbers, characters or even strings.
+Internally `functoid` has no types to represent booleans, numbers, characters or even strings.
 Any expression is defined in terms of lambda terms, please refer to the *Commands* section for how logic is defined.
 Characters are just another representation of integers (modulo 128 and converted to ASCII), numbers